Your State-by-State Guide to CPA Exam & License Requirements

 • Residency: No citizenship/residency requirement; Social Security number or SSN affidavit required

-• Education: Bachelor’s from a Board-recognized institution of higher education accredited by an accrediting association recognized by CHEA, the U.S. Department of Education (USDE), and/or any accreditation organization approved by ILBOE
+• Education: Bachelor’s or higher degree from a Board-recognized institution of higher education accredited by an accrediting association recognized by CHEA, the U.S. Department of Education (USDE), and/or any accreditation organization approved by ILBOE

 Indiana (IN)